 Jedi.
 The story takes place in space, and the rebels... ok, we all know the story by now don't we?
 It's what people enjoy, the good vs the bad.
 Heroes vs Villains.
 The good side and the dark side.
 What is there not to like?
 I'm not going to mess around here – this is Star Wars.
 The way you loved it when watching it as a little kid, and the way it will be always be remembered.

 There are so many good moments in Star Wars that I would run out of space real fast if I told you them all.
 Considering that George Lucas didn't even have a full detailed plan on how to link all the movies together, he's done a terrific job of linking the movies together into a giant saga.
-And with a brand new trilogy of films starting in 2015, Star Wars is as strong as ever.
+And with a brand new trilogy of films and spin-offs way on it’s way, Star Wars is as strong as ever.
 Long live Star Wars!

 My One Big Highlight